cloudcores/CuAssembler/UserGuide.md

 ptxas -arch=sm_75 -m64 "cudatest.ptx"  -o "cudatest.sm_75.cubin"
 ```

-You can delete all the steps before this one (include this ptxas step), rename your hacked cubin to `cudatest.sm_75.cubin`, and run the rest of those building steps.
-That will give you an executable just like run `nvcc` directly (at least hopefully, if everything goes well).
+You can delete all the steps before this one (include this `ptxas` step), rename your hacked cubin to `cudatest.sm_75.cubin`, and run the rest of those building steps.
+That will give you an executable just like run `nvcc` directly.

-Sometimes you may not need to hack all of the cubins, you can freely hack one or more ptxas steps, since ptxas just accepts one file at a time.
+Sometimes you may not need to hack all of the cubins, you can freely hack one or more `ptxas` steps, since `ptxas` just accepts one file at a time.
 For more convenient usage, you may also copy those steps into a makefile, and run the rebuild steps if any dependent file is modified.
-You can even make a script or environment variable to switch between the hacked version and original version.
+You can even make a script or set an environment variable to switch between the hacked version and original version.

 ## Run or debug the executable